bparanj/crystal/electronics/experiments/queue/impedance-experiment.md

 - No Inductor or True Oscilloscope: Without an inductor, only capacitive impedance can be demonstrated.
 The lack of an oscilloscope also means the waveform shape and phase shift can’t be directly visualized.
 - Frequency Adjustment Limitations: Tinkercad does not allow for real-time frequency adjustments or waveform observations, so experimentation with different frequencies is limited.

-This setup in Tinkercad provides a basic understanding of capacitive reactance in an AC circuit but doesn’t fully capture the impedance behavior with varying AC frequencies.
+This provides a basic understanding of capacitive reactance in an AC circuit but doesn’t fully capture the impedance behavior with varying AC frequencies.
 A more advanced simulator would be needed for detailed exploration with inductors and an oscilloscope.

 Experiment: